 Next, scroll to the Affiliate Settings section.
 If it isn't already enabled, select the Is this user an Affiliate? checkbox:

 Next, click on the following checkbox: Enable commission override for this user.
 This adds a new section to this user's profile:

 You can now change this person's commission settings by choosing between Percentage and Fixed Amount.
 Specify the amount to reward this marketer per sale.
 Once you're happy with your selection, click on Update User.

-- Create multiple commission levels using the Easy Affiliate Commission Levels add-on.
+- Creating and managing multiple levels is straightforward with the Easy Affiliate Commission Levels add-on.

 Do you have any questions about how to create a more ethical MLM?
 Let us know in the comments section below!